Mark Ingram II Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Season Stats

-- Ingram has carried the ball 68 times for a team-high 212 yards (42.4 per game), with one touchdown.
+- Ingram has rushed for a team-leading 212 yards on 68 attempts (42.4 yards per game) while scoring one touchdown.

-- The Texans have thrown the ball in 52.2% of their plays from scrimmage this year while staying on the ground 47.8% of the time.
+- The Texans have thrown the ball in 52.2% of their plays from scrimmage this year while running the ball 47.8% of the time.
 This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Ingram's matchup with the Colts.